maitesin/website/README.md

 ![Screenshot of the website](https://github.com/maitesin/website/raw/master/post/static/img/website.png)
-# Structure of the website
+# Structure of this Powerfull website

 The structure of the website is quite simple and relies a lot on the backend to do the hard work.